slawinski/slawinski-dev/blog/old-man’s-guide-to-rebranding.md

 You might want to fight the impostor syndrome with acting that you know your stuff.
 Fake it till you make it, riiiight?
 I’m sorry.
 People in the company will see through you in a matter of days.
 Be honest.
 Don't be afraid to say *I don't know*.
 No one will fire you right away after you admit that you don’t know something.
 Hardly any new employee brings revenue in the first couple of months, even in a senior position.

 I get through the impostor syndrome by making a list of my coding achievements and looking at it whenever I'm questioning my skills again.
 They can be even the smallest of things like *I solved a merging conflict by myself* or *I made an alias for a very long command line*.
 It helps a ton when I start to experience the symptoms of imposter syndrome yet again.
-Also the bunny from the tweet below has a spot on advice for you.
+Also the bunny from the tweet below has a spot on advice for you:

 https://twitter.com/ASpittel/status/1115593200184377346